 The vulnerability as specified in ISO/IEC 24772-1 clause 6.4 is applicable to Fortran.
-MFortran supports floating-point data.
-Furthermore, most language processors support parts of the ISO/IEC/IEEE 60559:2011 standard and facilities are provided for the programmer to detect the extent of conformance.
+Most language processors support parts of the ISO/IEC/IEEE 60559:2011 standard and facilities are provided for the programmer to detect the extent of conformance.

 The rounding mode in effect during translation might differ from the rounding mode in effect during execution; the rounding mode can be changed during execution under program control.
 A separate rounding mode is provided for input/output formatting conversions; this rounding mode can also be changed during execution.